domschrei/aws-batch-comp-infrastructure-sample/README.md

 Next, it is time to develop your solver!
 All of the development and most of the testing can be performed on a local laptop, so it is not necessary to wait for AWS credits to get started.
 Please see the instructions in the [Solver Development README](docker/README-Solver-Development.md) on how to start building and testing your solver.

-## For Returning Competitors:
+## For Returning Competitors
 You should find the developer experience similar to 2023.
 We will note any changes here.

-## Additional Resources: Analysis Problems
+## Problems from Previous Competitions

 You can find SAT problems from recent competitions here:
 - [2020](https://satcompetition.github.io/2020/downloads.html)